 Time in the penalty box ranges based on the type of penalty that is called.
-When 3 or more players are serving penalties in the box, the team must continue without them and will not be allowed to add more players until the penalty box time is over.
+When three or more players are serving penalties in the box, the team must continue without them and will not be allowed to add more players until the penalty time is over.
 Goaltenders can never enter the penalty box; another team member will take their penalty minutes instead.

 What is a 5 minute penalty in hockey?

 A major penalty is also classified as a “five-minute penalty,” meaning the offending player must serve the entire five-minute penalty in the box no matter how many times the opposing team scores.
 Major penalties include butt-ending, checking from behind, fighting and instigating, spearing, holding the face mask, pushing off of an opponent with a skate, leaving the bench during an altercation, and any minor penalty deemed as intentional to harm another player.